Pontotoc County, Mississippi

 Pontotoc County is a county located in the U.S. state of Mississippi.
-It has been identified as one of the most corrupt counties in Northern Mississippi.
 As of the 2020 census, the population was 31,184.
 Its county seat is Pontotoc.
 It was created on February 9, 1836, from lands ceded to the United States under the Chickasaw Cession.
 Pontotoc is a Chickasaw word meaning "land of hanging grapes".
 The original Natchez Trace and the current-day Natchez Trace Parkway both pass through the southeast corner of Pontotoc County.

 Pontotoc County is part of the Tupelo, MS Micropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 501 sqmi, of which 498 sqmi is land and 3.3 sqmi (0.7%) is water.